Nestlé’s position on palm oil

 Nestlé uses refined palm oil as an ingredient in a number of products.
 We meet and often go beyond, all relevant food safety regulations and laws, wherever we operate.

-When eaten as part of a healthy diet, processed foods made using palm oil (such as bouillons, fried noodles, doughs, chocolate coatings or ice cream) typically make up only a small contribution to our daily intake of saturated fats and are not a health risk.
+When eaten as part of a healthy diet, foods made using palm oil (such as bouillons, fried noodles, doughs, chocolate coatings or ice cream) typically make up only a small contribution to our daily intake of saturated fats and are not a health risk.

 Nestlé has significantly reduced saturated fats in many of our products since adopting a corporate policy (pdf, 1.5Mb) on this in 2009.
 Our 2020 objective is to reduce saturated fats by 10% in products that do not meet strict nutritional standards, to support the World Health Organization (WHO) recommendation that only 10% of calories should come from saturated fats.

 We are addressing concerns about MCPD esters in refined palm oils and other refined vegetable oils by working with our suppliers to ensure that levels are as low as possible.

 What is Nestlé doing to ensure sustainable palm oil sourcing?

 Nestlé is working to increase the proportion of sustainable palm oil that we source by ensuring suppliers comply with our Responsible Sourcing Standard (pdf, 2Mb).

 This has provisions to help protect peatland and high-carbon stock forests, which are critical in combating climate change, and for preventing social conflict arising from potential disputes over land rights.

 All our suppliers must comply with local laws and regulations under our Responsible Sourcing Standard.
 They must not cultivate palm oil or source it from areas cleared of natural forest after December 31, 2015.
 They must respect the free, prior and informed consent of local and indigenous communities, and protect high-carbon-value forests and peatlands.